soyapo/Fifth-Assignment-Multithreading-Basics/README.md

 - **Understanding of Multithreading Concepts**: Your ability to accurately answer the theoretical questions, demonstrating a deep understanding of multithreading in Java.
 Remember that the answers to the theoretical questions should be provided separately in a markdown file.

 - **Test Cases**: Your code should pass all the tests provided in the test directory.
-Make sure to enable GitHub Actions to run the tests on GitHub.

 - **Code Quality**: Your code should be well-structured, readable, and efficient.
 Proper use of Java conventions, including variable naming, class structure, and comments, will also be considered.
   Total: 100 points